 Successwise.com notes, “Direct response is an accountable way to run marketing for a small business, as it is highly focused on return on investment.”

-Why is tracking so important?
+Why is tracking so important to measure?

 Like any other investment, content marketing takes time and money.
 Evaluating the metrics associated with content marketing allows businesses to track which areas are stronger than others.
 They can also pinpoint which areas are not working and/or need improvement.
 There is no sense in investing either time or money on a portion of an marketing strategy that simply isn’t working.
-There needs to be an ROI.
+There needs to be a content marketing ROI.

 With web tools, many of which are offered at low cost or free, businesses can actively track who clicked on their content, who shared it, commented on it or forwarded it to someone else.